 Other revenue improved in Q3 2020, totaling $5.1 million (Q2 2020 – $3.1 million) comprised of $1.2 million of lease rentals, $2.1 million in other income and $1.8 million in bonus consideration.
 During the quarter, PrairieSky entered into 15 new leases with 15 different counterparties on both oil and natural gas plays across Alberta and Saskatchewan.

-Cash administrative expenses totaled $4.7 million or $2.49 per BOE in the quarter, in line with Q2 2019 cash administrative expenses of $4.9 million or $2.41 per BOE.
-PrairieSky anticipates cash administrative expenses for the year will be below $3.00 per BOE.
-PrairieSky’s staff continued their focus on ensuring timely and accurate royalty payments, collecting compliance recoveries totaling $1.8 million in the quarter bringing year to date compliance recoveries to $5.6 million.
+Cash administrative expenses totaled $3.5 million or $2.03 per BOE in the quarter.
+We are committed to managing controllable costs in our business and expect cash administrative expenses to remain well below $3.00 per BOE in 2020.
+PrairieSky’s staff continued their focus on ensuring timely and accurate royalty payments, collecting compliance recoveries totaling $1.0 million in the quarter bringing year to date compliance recoveries to $5.0 million.

 Andrew Phillips, President & CEO

 The following table summarizes select operational and financial information of the Company for the periods noted.
 All dollar amounts are stated in Canadian dollars unless otherwise noted.